-DC Water is performing sewer rehabilitation projects throughout the city as part of its Capital Improvement Program (CIP).
-The proposed Soapstone Valley Park Sewer Rehabilitation project would involve the rehabilitation of sewers from Albemarle Street, NW to Broad Branch Road, NW.
-Benefits of this project would include the rehabilitation of an aging sewer system, improved structural integrity while maintaining adequate hydraulic capacity, and the reduction of stream and groundwater infiltration and potential sanitary sewer overflows.
+DC Water is performing sewer rehabilitation projects throughout the city as part of its Capital Improvement Program.
+The Soapstone Valley Park Sewer Rehabilitation Project will address aging and defective sewer pipes extending from Albemarle Street NW to Broad Branch Road NW.
+Benefits of this project would include the rectification of an aging sewer system, improved structural integrity of the pipes while maintaining adequate hydraulic capacity, reduction of stream and groundwater infiltration, and mitigation for potential sanitary sewer overflows.

 - Rehabilitation of approximately 6,200 linear feet of defective sanitary sewer pipe

-- Rehabilitation and or repair of two Municipal Separate Storm Sewer System (MS4) outlets
+- Repair of one Municipal Separate Storm Sewer System (MS4) outfall

 - National Park Service (NPS) signed the Finding Of No Significant Impact (FONSI): April 2020

 - Estimated construction start: Winter 2021 – 2022

 - Estimated construction Completion: Winter 2023 – 2024

 - During construction, bypass piping will be installed from manhole to manhole to divert sewer flow.

 - For any necessary temporary interruption of sewer services during construction, affected customers will be notified 7 days in advance.

 - Some odor may be noticed temporarily during construction operations.

 - As with all construction projects, noise from equipment and workers on-site can be expected, however, during sewer cleaning, lining, and inspection operations, you may experience excessive noise for abbreviated periods.